Compton Police Department: Cochee's Resignation

 A study by the Los Angeles County Commission on Human Relations, provided to Cochee in March (and made public in July), called into question his abilities to lead the department.
 It cited a loss of "...control of the department personnel", and that "...detectives use time to plan against the chief".
 The study went on to note that officers reported racism "between individuals" was an issue, that Cochee needed to "take control firmly and make his own decisions regardless of pressures and intimidations from political forces" and that he must "lead decisively, swiftly and fairly".
 It also went on to note that issues with racism frequently stemmed from the competing fraternal organizations (the CPOA and The Guardians).
 Shortly after the public release of the report, Cochee submitted his resignation as chief.

 In 1976, Joseph T. Rouzan, Jr., a 21-year veteran of the LAPD, was appointed chief.
 To address some of the complaints by the Human Rights Commission, one of Rouzans first acts was to restructure the department, creating three commander posts.
 The three commanders oversaw administrative services (records, communications, the jail), special services (narcotics, vice, intelligence, personnel) and community services (patrol, gang, robbery, traffic).

 In 1979, the department had 128 sworn officers, with an additional 14 out on long-term leave or disability, a ratio that was noted as being higher than average.
-This deficit was highlighted by the city having to lay off employees the previous year to balance the budge, an action that saw further strife and contention between the department and the city, along with continued questions about the departments ability to function.
+This deficit was highlighted by the city having to lay off employees the previous year to balance the budget, an action that saw further strife and contention between the department and the city, along with continued questions about the departments ability to function.

 Rouzan left the office of the Chief in 1979 and was appointed City Manager.